sraphs/gdk/internal/website/content/concepts/as.md

 ## `As` {#as}

-`As` functions in the APIs provide the user a way to escape the Go CDK abstraction to access provider-specific types.
-They might be used as an interim solution until a feature request to the Go CDK is implemented.
-Or, the Go CDK may choose not to support specific features, and the use of `As` will be permanent.
+`As` functions in the APIs provide the user a way to escape the GDK abstraction to access provider-specific types.
+They might be used as an interim solution until a feature request to the GDK is implemented.
+Or, the GDK may choose not to support specific features, and the use of `As` will be permanent.

 Using `As` implies that the resulting code is no longer portable; the